OpenTechSchool-Brussels/generative-art-with-processing/Particle-system.markdown

   }
 ```

 Now, we'll just draw the particles as ellipse, and lines between each of them.
-In order to draw the lines, we'll need to go through the particles array twice nested, once for the particle at one end of the line, once for the particule at the other end of the line.
+In order to draw the lines, we'll need to go through the particles array twice nested, once for the particle at one end of the line, once for the particle at the other end of the line.
 For the most acute, you'll see we made a little redundancy in the code below for simplification purpose.
 (Oh, and don't push up too high the number of particles...)

 ```java
   background(0);